Adrienne Seal, Partner

 Organizations designed with the whole person in mind attract not only the minds, but the hearts of employees.
 I know that raising a family and being successful in my career are mutually beneficial.
 Much of what I have seen and experienced has shown me that we have the wisdom and the tools to make that happen.
 And I know many companies have attempted change, but it is still a paper and pen exercise.
 A cultural shift is needed; our organizational boundaries have shifted.
 Trying to compartmentalize it doesn’t work because a measure of success is not a number but a feeling and a quality of life.

 I come to Dragonfly Consultants with a set of values, beliefs and experiences.
-You can look up my work experience on my Linkedin profileprofile, but who I am is a collection not only work experience but also my life.
+You can look up my work experience on my profile, but who I am is a collection not only work experience but also my life.
 I am inspired when I observe people loving what they do, and I love what I do…

 Michelle Dombrowski-Sullivan, Partner